Shotgun Shells for Target Practice: The Best of 2024

 What Does Gauge In Shotgun Mean?

-The gauge measurement system is a mostly antiquated system referring to the number of solid lead balls of a certain size that would equal 1 pound.
-So a “12-gauge” bore is a bore the size of a spherical lead ball that would weigh 1/12th of a pound.
+The gauge measurement system is a mostly antiquated system referring to the number of solid lead balls of a certain diameter that would equal 1 pound.
+So a “12-gauge” bore is a bore the size of a lead ball that would weigh 1/12th of a pound.

 What Does Shot Mean in Shotgun Ammo?

 The “shot” in shotgun and shotshell refers to the pellets inside the individual shells.
 These pellets come in different sizes, indicated by a number.
-The larger the number, the smaller the shot, so #4 shot will be larger than #00 shot.
+The larger the number, the smaller the shot; e.g. #8 shot is larger than #9 shot.

 Is Birdshot Shotgun Ammo Good for Home Defense?